kubernetes-sigs/gateway-api-inference-extension/.github/ISSUE_TEMPLATE/new-release.md

 ## Final Steps

-1. Update docs in the `main` branch. <!-- link to example PR once we have one -->
+1. Update docs in the `main` branch. <!-- TODO: Update the step after figure out how Netlify gets triggered. link to example PR once we have one -->
 2. Close this issue.

 [repo]: https://github.com/kubernetes-sigs/gateway-api-inference-extension